HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/backupstab.md

 ![restorefile.png](img/restorefile.png)

-After clicking the "contents" button, a filetree will show up.
+After clicking the "contents" button, a file tree will show up.
 Here you can search for the file/folder you are looking for.
 Once you have selected the file/folder you wish to restore click "Next".

 ### Restore path